BA(Hons), Mount Saint Vincent University

 Office: Seton 545

-Adaptations and performance history of Shakespeare’s plays; Shakespeare and gender; memorialization and performance; constructions of space, particularly domestic space or “home” in contemporary Canadian drama by women.
+Early modern literature and drama, including Shakespeare; adaptations and performance history of Shakespeare’s plays; Shakespeare and gender; memorialization and performance; constructions of space, particularly domestic space in contemporary Canadian drama; war and art.

 “Malvolio Within to Malvolia Out: Escaping Heteronormativity in Twelfth Night.”
 Shakespeare, vol. 17, no. 4, 2021, pp. 451-471.